 Test Results & Conclusions

-According to AV-Test's results from April 2016, the top antivirus vendor for the Windows 10 platform is Bitdefender Internet Security with a perfect score for all the elements this independent AV Lab tests for.
-Following suit are the household names of Avira Antivirus Pro, Kaspersky Internet Security, Norton Security, and Trend Micro, all with almost perfect scores and just falling short in either protection or performance.
+According to AV-Test's results from October 2016, the top antivirus vendor for the Windows 10 platform is Avira Antivirus Pro and Kaspersky Internet Security with a perfect score for all the elements this independent AV Lab tests for.
+Following suit are the household names of Bitdefender Internet Security, Trend Micro, and Quick Heal all with almost perfect scores and just falling short in performance.

 The scores indicate that the programs are capable of blocking all common and newly-discovered malware exploits, they don't encumber the PC's system performance, and the software of each vendor boasts an easy interface.

 Other antivirus providers make the middle mark of sufficient antivirus software for Windows 10.
-In descending order, F-Secure, AVG Internet Security, Avast Free Antivirus, Bullguard Internet Security, eScan Internet Security Suite, Panda Security Free Antivirus, Comodo Internet Security Premium, and G-Data Internet Security are adequate options depending on users' needs and preferences.
+In descending order, F-Secure, Avast Free Antivirus, Bullguard Internet Security, and G-Data Internet Security are adequate options depending on users' needs and preferences.

 Microsoft's Windows Defender falls way below the mark with an extremely low protection and average performance and false positive scores.